How to become a better photographer (5 myths stopping you)

 We’re now at the stage where having more megapixels often causes issues.

-If you have a low quality lens and low quality sensor on a high megapixel camera, you will have significantly worse images than when using a low megapixel camera with high quality lens and high quality sensor.
+A low quality lens and low quality sensor on a high megapixel camera will produce significantly worse images than a low megapixel camera with high quality lens and high quality sensor.

 You simply get better resolution with more megapixels…. so your mistakes are more obvious!

-Invest in better lenses rather than more megapixels.
+Invest in better lenses rather than a camera with more megapixels.

 When I checked out Apple’s website for information on the iPhone XS expecting to see something about how many megapixels it had.
 Instead, Apple talked about the quality of the sensor, saying it was faster, offered better color accuracy, more highlight and shadow details, and less noise in low light shots.
 There was no mention of the megapixels, because Apple knows we don’t need more.
 I had to Google the question to find out that it has 12 megapixels.